Stroka Lab

 Joined Stroka Lab in August 2020

 Ian Smith graduated in December 2019 from the Georgia Institute of Technology with a B.S. in Biomedical Engineering and a minor in Chemistry.
 As an undergrad, he performed research in Dr. Andres Garcia’s lab.
 The role of his project was to define the interplay between the forces and signals that direct cell behavior and the cell’s integrin-mediated adhesion to hydrogels.
 To support his work in the lab, Ian was awarded Georgia Tech’s President’s Undergraduate Research Award in the spring of 2019.
 The award allowed him to present his findings at the Georgia Undergraduate Research Conference.
 In Dr. Stroka’s Lab, he is interested in continuing to understand how biomechanical cues from the microenvironment direct cell behavior.
 Ian was a recipient of the Clark Doctoral Fellowship from the A. James and Alice B. Clark Foundation.
+Most recently, he was awarded a $15,000 graduate fellowship from the International Foundation for Ethical Research (IFER), which is renewable for up to 3 years ($45,000 total), as well as the Fischell Fellowship (full stipend for one or two semesters).
 In his free time, Ian enjoys pottery, hiking, wood working, and traveling.

 Ken Brandon - Bioengineering MD/PhD Candidate and Clark Doctoral Fellow